awaizman1/python_zth/overview/p20_exceptions/README.md

 	raise  # re-raise
 ```

-> When raising an exception
+> When raising an exception, pass a single str argument which describes the error.
+> Don't exploit th exception can take arbitrary args

 ## finally clause
 Always prefer ```context managers``` over ```finally``` for cleanups!